blackboard/anthologydevdocs/docs/archive/b2/getting-started/first-steps.md

 # First Steps Using Building Blocks

 > NOTE: For new development, Blackboard recommends building REST and LTI integrations and NOT Building Blocks(B2s).
 B2s do not work within the Ultra Course UI; REST and LTI works for all Learn deployment and UI options.
-Use the Developer AMI listed under DVBA for your Blackboard Learn server.
+Use the Developer AMI listed under DVBA for your Blackboard LMS server.

 Developing extensions for Learn requires a development environment.
 Your development environment refers to (1) the development workstation on which you